txdv/basho_docs/source/languages/en/riak/dev/advanced/search.md

 Constantly reading and re-indexing every object in Riak could be quite expensive.
 To minimize the overall cost of detection AAE make use of hashtrees.
-Every partition has a pair of hashtrees; one for KV and another for Yokozuna.
+Every partition has a pair of hashtrees; one for KV and another for Riak Search.
 As data is written the hashtrees are updated in real-time.

 Each tree stores the hash of the object.
 Periodically a partition is